edgardsoza/Portfolio-setup-and-mobile-first/README.md

 ### Key Features <a name="key-features"></a>

 - Using CSS for first time
-- Trying linters for first time
+- Trying linters for second time
 - Just adding some text here.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>